giellalt/lang-lut/lut.md

 * * *
-<small>This (part of) documentation was generated from [../src/fst/stems/propernouns.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/stems/propernouns.lexc)</small>Nouns
-Nouns in LUSHOOTSEED language are things.

-* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/nouns.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/stems/nouns.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [../src/fst/stems/propernouns.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/stems/propernouns.lexc)</small>This is where new words are added as lexc entries before they are
 added to the xml source files. ɬaləp̓+N:ɬaləp̓ N_with-PL_RED2 "tongue" ;